 Hi I’m Trudy.
 My father is Hopi and my mother is Hopi/Apache.
-My parents were alcoholics and my family was very dysfunctional, and I was depressed a great deal because I was felt neglected by my parents.
+My parents were alcoholics and my family was very dysfunctional.
+I was depressed a great deal because I felt neglected by my parents.
 I first tasted beer when I was 9 and became an alcoholic by 15.
 I had a lot of fear and got married by 21, basically to get away from my parents dysfunction and drinking.
 I have a 37 year old daughter, and ended up getting divorced about 20 years ago.

 After my divorce, I lived in Texas for 15 years and worked as an insurance agent and underwriter.
 But then I came to Colorado around 2001 and got back to back DUIs.
 I then got a third DUI and was in a car accident while driving drunk and received a fourth DUI in 2016.
 I was put in an inmate/outmate incarceration program, which allowed you to work.
 My life was a jumbled mess, and I was trying to recover from a lifetime of alcoholism yet didn’t know how.